Germany says will not analyse Ethiopian Airlines black box

 A spokesman for Ethiopian Airlines had said earlier that the black boxes recovered from the crashed plane, a Boeing 737 MAX 8, would be sent to Germany for analysis.

+A spokesman for France’s BEA accident investigation agency, speaking after Germany declined to examine the boxes, said it had still not been approached about assisting the investigation.

-Reporting by Douglas Busvine; Writing by Paul Carrel; Editing by Frances Kerry
+Reporting by Douglas Busvine; Writing by Paul Carrel; Editing by Frances Kerry/Alexander Smith